TomBugnon/deNEST/README.md

   - A session's parameters define the operations that may be performed before running it:
     - Modifying the state of some units within a popultion
-    - Modifying the state of some synapses of a certain connection (TODO)
+    - Modifying the state of some synapses of a certain projection (TODO)
     - Setting the state of generators within ``InputLayer`` layers from arrays
     - Deactivate the recorders for that session.
   - Individual sessions are represented by the ``Session`` object in deNEST.